xiekw2010/DXTopBarMessageView/README.md

 Sometimes it will be more delightful if you show the message on the top of your viewController and then it dimiss automatically after a while.

+If you have used instagram, maybe you will have a figure on that.

 ## This maybe is your solution

 A category base on UIViewController, easy to use and custom.